max-talanov/1/computational emotional thinking course/emotional_thinking.md

 Silvian Tomkins proposed theory of affects with 8 main affects listed above.

+#Ice Breaker

+When, do you think robot will bring human to court?

 ##[PAD space](http://en.wikipedia.org/wiki/PAD_emotional_state_model)

 ![PAD space used from: Emotion and sociable humanoid robots](Emotion and sociable humanoid robots_PAD space.png)